Gwalior Fort: Other monuments

 The Gwalior Fort has several gateways.
 These includes the Alamgiri Darwaza, Ganesha Pol, Chaturbhuj Pol, Urvai Pol, Laxman Pol, Badal Pol and Hathi Pol.
 The Hathi Pol is the principal entrance situated at the south east part and Urvai Pol used by the Britishers during British Raj.

 There are several other monuments built inside the fort area.
-These include the Scindia School (Originally an exclusive school for the sons of Indian princes and nobles) that was founded by Madho Rao Scindia in 1897.
+These include the Scindia School, started as an exclusive school for the sons of Indian princes and nobles.
+It was founded by Madho Rao Scindia in 1897.